stephenh/ts-proto/README.markdown

 ## ts-proto 2.x Release Notes

-The 2.x release of ts-proto migrated the low-level Protobuf serializing that its `encode` and `decode` method use from the venerable, but aging & stagnant, `protobufjs` package to `@bufbuild/protobuf`.
+The 2.x release of ts-proto migrated the low-level Protobuf serializing that its `encode` and `decode` method use from the venerable `protobufjs` package to `@bufbuild/protobuf`.

 If you only used the `encode` and `decode` methods, this should largely be a non-breaking change.